 Did you know that Marin County is named after "Chief Marin" of the Huimen group of the Coast Miwok?
 The Huimen group "occupied what is presently Mill Valley, Tiburon, Belvedere and Sausalito".
 Born in 1781 he was initially named Huicmuse, and was baptized as "Marino" in 1801.
 To learn more of Huicmuse's story and the impact of the Coast Miwok on the place we now know as Marin, read the Marin Magazine article "The Story Behind Marin County’s Namesake, 'Chief Marin.'" and then take a deeper dive with Betty Goerke's book:

 The Huimen group of the Coast Miwok, who have lived along the shores of Marin County for more than 10,000 years, carefully managed the land they inhabit.
-You can read more about their stewardship on the National Park Service's page Coast Miwok at Muir Woods.
+You can read more about their stewardship on the National Park Service's page Coast Miwok at Point Reyes.

 During 2020 Victoria Canby, Interim Executive Director of the Museum of the American Indian in Novato, started an oral history project interviewing local indigenous elders.
-Read an article about her project on the Marin IJ website or through the library's archive access, opens a new window.
+Read an article about her project on the Marin IJ website.

 Local Organizations and Relevant Resources